shawnthompson/gc-da11yn.github.io/src/pages/en/design-accessible-services/designing-for-users-of-screen-readers.md

 title: Designing for users of screen readers
 description: What to do - and what <strong>not</strong> to do - when designing for users of screen readers.
 role:
-  - analysis
-  - author
-  - designer
-  - development
+  - uxDesign
-  - testing
+  - visualDesign
-  - administration
+  - frontEndDev
 tags:
   - designingAccessible
 toggle: concevoir-pour-les-utilisateurs-de-revues-decran